Leonidas

 and their destiny is praise.

-This tomb of noble men has claimed as its tenant
+This tomb of noble men has taken as its tenant

 he has left behind a great ornament of valor,